stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 ### OO Benefits Quiz

 _Acme Corporation decided to use an OO approach in its software development process.
-What benefits can they expect to receive from this decision?_
+What benefits can they expect to receive from this decision_?

 - Increased reuse because of the modular coding style
 - Increased maintainability because the system design can accommodate changes more easily